milonmaze/privacy-terms-observatory-beta/policies.google.com/technologies/location-data.md

 To make experiences more secure

-Google uses information about the general area that you’re in to provide some basic services, such as keeping your account safe by detecting unusual activity, or a sign-in from a new city.
+Google uses information about your location to provide some basic services, such as keeping your account safe by detecting unusual activity, or a sign-in from a new city.

 To show anonymous community trends, estimates, and for research